Year of Canada logo

 Date: Tuesday, September 10

-Location: Morgan Hall, Bailey Performance Center (Kennesaw Campus)
+Location: Prillaman Hall, Room 1000 (Kennesaw Campus)

 Time: 7:00-9:00 pm

-Overview: This filming of the Broadway hit musical "Come from Away" highlights the impact a small Canadian town had in the lives of airline passengers who were re-routed due to the events of September 11, 2001.
+Overview: This film of the Broadway hit musical "Come from Away" highlights the impact a small Canadian town had in the lives of airline passengers who were re-routed due to the events of September 11, 2001.
 Join members of the KSU community as we remember this historic event and honor the connection between the US and Canada.
 Hosted by the College of the Arts and Global Education.

 For the Love of French